naham6/cancer-level-prediction/README.md

 #  Cancer Severity Level Prediction

 ## Overview
-This project applies various Machine Learning classification algorithms to predict the severity level of cancer in patients based on a range of medical and demographic features.
+Applyings various Machine Learning classification algorithms to predict the severity level of cancer in patients based on a range of medical and demographic features.
 The goal is to accurately classify the cancer level as **Low, Medium, or High** to assist in early detection and risk stratification.

 ## 📊 Dataset
 * **Source:** [Cancer Patients Data (Kaggle)](https://www.kaggle.com/datasets/rishidamarla/cancer-patients-data/data)